 - Stamp duty: When it comes to buying the property, there’s now an additional 3% stamp duty to pay on buy-to-let mortgages.
 Use the government’s Stamp Duty site to find the latest rates.

 - Maintenance costs: You’ll also need to make sure that you build in an allowance for maintenance costs.
 Things do break down and repairs will be your responsibility.

-- Health and Safety rules: Finally, remember to ensure that you can comply with all health and safety regulations when you become a landlord.
+- Health and Safety rules: Remember to ensure that you comply with all health and safety regulations when you become a landlord.

 Comparing buy-to-let mortgages can be time consuming, but that’s where we can help.
 Use our comparison service to find out what deals are available for you today, and fast track your way to becoming a landlord.
 Remember to check out landlord home insurance while you’re here.